Men of Good Will: Publication

 Romains began writing Men of Good Will in 1931 and announced the project in 1932.
-The original French publishers were Flammarion and each of the 27 volumes sold, in its first printing, at least 40,000 copies.
+The original French publishers were Flammarion and each of the 28 volumes sold, in its first printing, at least 40,000 copies.
 By 1946, around 85,000 copies had been sold of the first volume.
 Romains wrote two volumes each year at around 600 pages between them.
-There were 14 volumes in the first American editions, in which publishers Alfred A. Knopf combined each of the two annual volumes into one.
+There were 14 volumes in the first American editions, in which publishers Alfred A. Knopf combined each of the 2 annual volumes into one but left the 28th volume (French edition published in 1956) untranslated in English.
 The Knopf editions were translated into English by Warre B. Wells (volumes 1–3) and Gerard Hopkins (volumes 4–14).

 Reception

 The project was widely acclaimed in France as it began but critical opinion turned against it part way through.
 In America, where Romains moved at the beginning of World War II, Romains and his work were spurned when it became clear how late he had continued to be in contact with Nazi figures including Joseph Goebbels.

 Men of Good Will has been compared to Jean-Christophe, Romain Rolland's ten-volume French novel published between 1904 and 1912.
 Reviews have particularly noted the strong and rapid characterisation that Romains achieved, giving distinct personalities to each of the huge number of characters involved.
 Britannica describes the two volumes on Verdun, (volume 15 Prélude à Verdun and volume 16, Verdun, both published in 1938) as "remarkable visions of the soul of a world at war".
 Denis Saurat wrote in Modern French Literature, 1870-1940 (1946) that they are "truly an epic presentation of war".
 The work as a whole has been variously judged to be a "sprawling masterpiece" and "what began as a magnificent fresco of an entire generation" but degenerated "into a daguerreotype of one embittered, splenetic man".